Skip to content

 Create a Mock (Code)

-This sample builds the same mock as the YAML quick start, but assembles it directly in Program.cs.
+This sample builds the same mock as the YAML quick start, but assembles the mock configuration in Program.cs.

 The completed sample is available at DummyAppMock (Code).